 Another common snorkeling spot is Padang Bai which is located on the mid-east coast.
 Its Blue Lagoon is a special feature to Padang Bai.
 Whereas it is not a lagoon but rather a shallow reef, it has grown to become a unique snorkeling spot in Bali.
 There are plenty of tropical fish that can be seen at this place.

-Nusu Lembongan is a charming island, lieing just off the coast of Bali.
+Nusa Lembongan is a charming island, lieing just off the coast of Bali.
 It features an array of marine life.
-On the neighboring island of Nusu Penida is the Manta Point, where you often get to see the rare yet impressive manta rays.
+On the neighboring island of Nusa Penida is the Manta Point, where you often get to see the rare yet impressive manta rays.
 These giant fish, which have been found be very human-friendly, usually show up on the higher side of the waters so that certain parasites can eat on its skin.